 - Guinness Partnership - 0300 011 1321

 - Home Group - 0345 141 4663

 - Thames Valley Housing Association - 020 8607 0607

 Community safety privacy notice

-As a Data Controller and competent authority, Wycombe District Council collects personal data and sensitive personal data for the purposes of the prevention, investigation, detection or prosecution of criminal offences or the execution of criminal penalties, including the safeguarding against and the prevention of threats to public security.
+As a Data Controller and competent authority, Buckinghamshire Council collects personal data and sensitive personal data for the purposes of the prevention, investigation, detection or prosecution of criminal offences or the execution of criminal penalties, including the safeguarding against and the prevention of threats to public security.

 Processing of such personal data is necessary for the performance of a task carried out for the law enforcement purpose by a competent authority and in relation to sensitive personal data is strictly necessary for the law enforcement purpose and meets one of the further requirements in Schedule 8 of the Data Protection Act 2018, namely that it is necessary for the exercise of a function conferred on a person by enactment and reasons of substantial public interest.

 1. Our policy is to destroy such personal data 6 years after the conclusion of a case.

 2. We will share your personal data , if appropriate, with third parties, including:

 - Clinical Commissioning Group